 She, dazed, stared right back, particularly into his skull.
 “You’re such a half-wit.
 Now lie down and play dead.”

 “You’re going to be examined and prodded a little.
 They won’t do anything to you now if they think you’re dead.
 And if they think you’re dead, they will think I’m dead too.”

 “The people who run this island society, fuck head.
 Are you brain dead now?”

 She slowly spoke, “One of the old complexes.
 I got access weeks ago.”

 “I feel like I’m in hell.”

-“They won’t identify you, but they’ve been looking for you for a while…” I shrug my shoulders back and try to listen to her intently but a handful of darkness reaches into my eyes, in-folds my head like layered tissue, and I shut my eyelids into the cypress of blue and mauve bewildered coloring.
-I try to dismiss them but they enclose me, spreading further until I see a hunched, thick light, and a frame of a one-story house.
+Tom shrugged his shoulders back, tried to listen to her intently but a handful of darkness reached over and in-folded his head like layered tissue; he shut his eyelids into the cypress of blue and mauve coloring.
+He attempted to dismiss them but it enclosed him, spreading further until he saw a hunched, thick light, and a frame of a one-story house.

-It’s immersive, but it is gone as soon as I acknowledge it.
-I turn over and try to open my eyes, but they feel sunken in and heavy from utter exhaustion.
-In my sight prevails bristled white, and the eyes of watchmen with veils.
+It’s immersive, but it was gone as soon as he acknowledged it.
+He turned over and tried to open his eyes again, but they felt sunken in and heavy from utter exhaustion.
+In his sight prevailed white with the eyes of watchmen with veils.

 “He has been killed?”